xsun2445/xsun2445.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D. student in ECE at University of Washington
+subtitle: ECE Ph.D. student at University of Washington
 # <a href='#'>Affiliations</a>.

 profile: